What is a Felony DUI under South Carolina law?

 - Proximately causes great bodily injury or death to a person other than himself, including passengers, pedestrians, and other motorists.

-The first element sounds alot like a DUI, but unlike DUI, the statute does not mention that the drugs or alcohol must impair the ability of the driver to drive safely.
+The first element sounds very similar to a DUI, but unlike a misdemeanor DUI, the statute does not mention that the drugs or alcohol must also impair the ability of the driver to drive safely.
+Under this law, your blood alcohol concentration (BAC) may even be below the 0.08% presumptive level.
+Nevertheless, if alcohol and/or drugs play any role, this first element is satisfied for a felony DUI.

 The second element, as written, may allow individuals who are under the influence, but do nothing else wrong, to escape a serious felony DUI charge.
-For example, a driver while under the influence who kills a driver who turns in front of him will probably not be charged with a felony DUI charge.
+For example, a driver while under the influence who kills a driver who suddenly turns in front of him will probably not be charged with a felony DUI charge.
 Why?
 Because the impaired driver broke no other law and breached no other legal duty.
 The other driver was at fault.
+However, an arresting officer may elect to charge you with following too closely, failure to yield, or reckless driving to meet this element of the felony DUI charge.
+These charges are legally vague and can apply to many typical driving situations.
+Under the law, for example, taking your eyes off the road for an instant to change radio stations is technically “reckless driving.”

 Great bodily injury for the purpose of felony DUI is an injury that “creates a substantial risk of death or which causes serious, permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
 In serious automobile accidents, it is not unusual for someone to lose a body part or organ.
 This scenario would certainly qualify for a felony DUI.
 Also, pursuant to the statute, if someone dies of complications within 3 years of a “great bodily injury” as defined below, that death would meet the proximate causation standard.
 SC Code § 56-5-2945.